ThinkAviation

 What books should every pilot have on their bookshelf?
-There is an endless number of resources for new and experienced pilots.
+There is an endless number of resources for pilots.
 It’s hard to know where to turn when you first start flying which ones are the best.

-So, I’ve narrowed it down to the five books I have continually turned to throughout my 20-year aviation career.
+So, I’ve narrowed it down to the six books I have continually turned to throughout my 20-year aviation career.
 These books will give you a solid foundation for almost every aspect of flying.

 Here’s a picture of my bookshelf at work.